Warren: McCain 'tough as a boot' on recent Afghanistan trip

 Warren said she had no sense at the time that the 80-year-old, who had previously successfully battled skin cancer, was ill.

-Despite being from opposing parties, Warren said she has been able to find common ground at times with the 2008 Republican presidential nominee.
+Despite being from opposing parties, Warren said she has been able to find some common ground with the 2008 Republican presidential nominee.

 "He was really strong on breaking up the giant banks, things that pose a real risk to the economy and he didn't mind saying so," she said.

-Warren praised McCain, who was a prisoner of war in Vietnam, for vocalizing that there is no "military-only solution" in Afghanistan.
+Warren praised McCain, who was a prisoner of war during Vietnam, for vocalizing that there is no "military-only solution" in Afghanistan.

 "He was really pounding on the Trump administration to make sure that we had a full compliment of our diplomats," she said.
 "And that we need a strategy before we send more people into Afghanistan."